Kombucha 101

 Notes on substituting ingredients:

-But don’t worry in the the next step you can experiment and get creative wiht your kombucha’s flavor!
+But don’t worry in the the next step you can experiment and get creative with your kombucha’s flavor!

 Persimon Kombucha